- The Different Ways Your Cat May Be Acting Like It Sees Something

 How is the Lighting in the Room?

-These lights may not be apparent at first, but a quick examination would confirm whether they cause the cats’ frantic stares.
+These lights may not be apparent initially, but a quick examination would confirm whether they cause the cats’ frantic stares.

 Are There Noises Coming In The Room?